eslint/rfcs/designs/2022-community-eslint-org/README.md

 - What's the main place of communication for the community core team?
 - Would projects be allowed to accept sponsorships?
 - How does this relate to stuff in eg. `@standard`?
-  Would there be an expectency from the wider community or the `@eslint-community` org itself to transfer some stuff from these places?
+  Would there be an expectancy from the wider community or the `@eslint-community` org itself to transfer some stuff from these places?
 - What about projects like [`eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn)?